hannaszalai/IoT-benchmonitor/README.md

 ### Environmental Comfort Calculation
-The device uses several calculations to interpret environmental readings:
+The device uses several calculations to interpret environmental readings in `main.py`:

 #### 1. ADC to Voltage Conversion
 ```python